-Alexander Alonso, PhD, SHRM-SCP is the Society for Human Resource Management’s (SHRM’s) senior vice president for knowledge development and currently serves as the head of examination development and operations for SHRM’s Certified Professional and Senior Certified Professional certifications.
+Alexander Alonso, PhD, SHRM-SCP is the Society for Human Resource Management’s (SHRM’s) Chief Knowledge Officer and currently serves as the head of examination development and operations for SHRM’s Certified Professional and Senior Certified Professional certifications.
 He is responsible for all research activities including the development of the SHRM Competency Model.

 During his career, he has worked with numerous subject matter experts worldwide with the aim of identifying performance standards, developing competency models, designing organizational assessments, and conducting job analyses across numerous professions.

 Gavin S. Appleby advises and represents employers in a broad range of employment law matters, from defending single-plaintiff and class action employment cases to offering advice on difficult employment issues and labor relations matters.

 Gavin has significant knowledge of drug testing and sports anti-doping matters.
 He has tried cases in 20 different states and regularly appears before the Equal Employment Opportunity Commission, the National Labor Relations Board, and the Department of Labor as well as many state agencies.
 A member of the professional tennis Anti-Doping Review Board and the Anti-Doping Review Board for international cricket, Gavin co-authored professional tennis’ anti-doping rules and successfully defended sports federations in international drug hearings.
 He has also published numerous articles on employment and labor law issues, ranging from union avoidance to dealing with problem employees.
 Gavin counsels clients in U. S. and foreign ethics matters, codes of conduct and codes of social responsibility.